Wassmap: Wasserstein Isometric Mapping for Image Manifold Learning: Functional Wassmap: Algorithm and Theory

 \section{Functional Wassmap: Algorithm and Theory}

-In this section, we consider the problem of when an image manifold treated as a submanifold of the quadratic Wasserstein space is isometric to Euclidean space.
-First, we consider the case when the geodesics on the manifold $\mc{M}\subset\mathbb{W}_2(\R^m)$ are given by the $W_2$ distance between measures and consider when the metric space $(\mc{M},W_2)$ is isometric up to a constant to a subset of Euclidean space $(\Theta,|\cdot|_{\R^d})$.
+In this section, we consider the problem of when an image manifold treated as a submanifold of the Wasserstein space is isometric to Euclidean space.
+We state the Functional Wassmap algorithm below in full generality, but for treatment of theoretical guarantees we will restrict the class of manifolds we consider.
+First, we consider the case when the geodesics on the manifold $\mc{M}\subset\mathbb{W}_p(\R^m)$ are given by the $W_p$ distance between measures.
+Below, Step 4 is the optional step of forming a graph whose nodes are the measures and there is some rule for determining neighborhoods of nodes and setting edge weights (for instance, $\eps$--neighborhood or $k$--nearest neighbors).
+We use APSP to stand for All-pairs shortest path, i.e., computing graph-theoretic distances between all nodes (for example via Dijkstra's algorithm).
+Curved manifolds in Wasserstein space will require this graph geodesic step, whereas classical results regarding Multidimensional Scaling imply that flat manifolds do not require this step.
+For our theoretical results, we restrict to cases when the metric space $(\mc{M},W_p)$ is isometric up to a constant to a subset of Euclidean space $(\Theta,|\cdot|_{\R^d})$, and suppress the graph geodesic step in \cref{ALG:Wassmap}.